French frigate Hermione (2014): Construction

 This project was conceived by members of the Centre International de la Mer in 1992, and construction began in 1997, envisaging a launch in April 2015 (as compared to the original, which took less than a year to build).

 The shipyard was in one of the two dry docks beside the Corderie Royale at Rochefort.

 As far as possible, traditional construction methods were used although modern power tools were substituted for the period tools on some jobs.
 The site is open to the public, and admission fees help fund the project.

 Plans of a sister ship, Concorde, were used.
 The cost was estimated to be $22 million.

 The original plans had been modified in several ways for reasons of strength and safety: planks had been bolted rather than pegged to avoid movement during the long period of construction.
 Similarly, the mast sections were fastened with glue rather than metal hoops to avoid water penetration.
 The cannons are lightweight and non-functional to save weight.
 Manilla rope has been used for the majority of the rigging and the sails made of linen canvas.

 An engine will be used for safety, and electric generators for lighting and basic amenities.

 2015 voyage

 In preparation for a transatlantic voyage in 2015, the frigate departed from Rochefort and started her seaworthiness trials on 7 September 2014.

 In April 2015, Hermione started her return voyage to the United States.
 Hermione’s itinerary is meant to reaffirm the relationship between the United States and France.

 Hermione departed from La Rochelle on 18 April 2015.

 2018 voyage

 On 2 February 2018, the Hermione undertook another voyage leaving Rochefort for the Mediterranean with 11 stopovers including Tangier, Sète, Marseille and Toulon.

+2021 damage

+During an inspection in 2021, extensive damage due to rot was found in Hermione's planking and timbers.
+Repairing the damage will require an essentially complete rebuild (something not uncommon in the days of wooden warships), which is hoped to be completed in 2025.